elizabethvenner/CV/README.md

 #### University of Birmingham (September 2004 to July 2007)
 Music, BMus 2:1 <br/>
-Member of the presitigious City of Birmingham Symphony Chorus, touring nationally and internationally
+Member of the prestigious City of Birmingham Symphony Chorus, touring nationally and internationally

 #### Durham Johnston Comprehensive School (September 2002 to July 2004)
 A2 Levels - English Literature, French, Music - A <br/>